How To Recover from File System Corruption Using Fsck and a Recovery ISO

 If you are unable to log in and power the Droplet down gracefully, you can use the "Power Off" button in the control panel:

 Once your Droplet is off, we will change the kernel by going to "Settings" and clicking on the "Recovery" tab.
+Take note of the kernel currently selected for your Droplet so that you can switch back to it later.
 When you are ready, click on the "Mount Recovery Kernel" button:

 After the kernel has been changed, you can boot the Droplet by clicking on the "Boot" button under the "Power" tab: